rjain85/Enhanced-2048/DEVELOPMENT.md

 ## April 12
 I set my window title and background color, and I also added music using ofSound.
 Elizabeth said I shoud focus on implementimg the game before adding the color palette feature, so I'll probably do that.

+## April 14
+I created files game_math.h and game.math.cpp.
+For some reason these weren't automatically created in the src folder, so the compiler couldn't find them.
+So, I had to use the folder view to drag them into the correct location.
+Somehow, references still existed which then had to be deleted.